-In fact, my nutritional program, when analyzed in the scientific studies, was shown to lower cholesterol levels more powerfully than drugs, without the risks and side effects.
-Another study showed a forty percent increase of blood flow to the heart within one year of starting this program, as described in my books, Eat To Live or Eat For Health Of pertinent note is that, in the same study, the patients following a high protein Atkins’ diet decreased blood flow to the heart by forty percent in one year.
-These dangerous high protein diets are a certain path to erectile impotence and a premature cardiac death.
+Superior nutrition lowers cholesterol levels more powerfully than drugs, without the risks and side effects.
+In fact, my nutritional program, when analyzed in a scientific study, was shown to reduce LDL cholesterol levels by 33% after only six weeks.
+This is an even greater reduction than that typically observed with statin drugs in clinical practice.7,8 Another study showed a forty percent increase of blood flow to the heart within one year of starting a dietary program, designed similar to the one described in my books, Eat To Live or Eat For Health.
+Of pertinent note is that, in the same study, the patients following a high protein Atkins’ diet decreased blood flow to the heart by forty percent in one year.9 These dangerous high protein diets are a certain path to erectile impotence and a premature cardiac death.

-Furthermore, a recently completed study by the University of Southern California (soon to be published) showed that, out of one hundred patients presenting to my practice, the average weight loss (sustained for more than two years) was 49 pounds.
 This approach is simply the ideal way to live and eat if you want to maintain your youthfulness and health into your later years.
 It is not for everybody, and I do not expect the masses to embrace a dietary approach this healthful.
-Nevertheless, many thousands of people have chosen and will choose to enjoy fantastic tasting food that can also be nutrient dense and offer dramatic protection against disease.
+Nevertheless, many thousands of people have chosen and will choose to enjoy fantastic tasting food that can also be nutrient-dense and offer dramatic protection against disease.

-When it comes to combating heart disease, most information sources promote drugs and surgery as the only viable options.
+When it comes to combating heart disease, most information sources promote drugs and surgery as the only viable options, with lip service to dietary advice that simply does not work.
 As a result, the demand for high-tech, expensive, but largely ineffective medical care is soaring, causing medical costs and insurance rates to skyrocket.
 This chase for "cures" is both financially devastating and futile.
 Morbidity and premature mortality from heart disease continue to rise, with no sign of abating.